-Pick Blueberries (and Other Fruit) in SoCal 2024
+Pick Blueberries (and Other Fruit) in SoCal

-Updated for 2024
+Updated for 2025

-Blueberries are a delicious fruit, filled with antioxidants, and you can find them grown locally at many farms in Southern California.
+Blueberries are a delicious fruit, filled with antioxidants, and you can find them growing locally at many farms in Southern California.
 And the cool thing is, you can pick your own blueberries at most of these farms!

-California grows multiple millions of pounds of blueberries every year, and exports them all around the world, not to mention all over the state!
+California grows multiple millions of pounds of blueberries every year and exports them all around the world, not to mention all over the state!

 blueberries in cartons